Aure77lia/SimpleChatBot/README.md

 ### PAGE_ACCESS_TOKEN
 - you will need a page access token.
 Follow those steps:
     - create a page that will be your bot (facebook -> create new page -> unable chat)
     - go to meta for developers.
 Once connected with the same account as your new page, you will create a new app.
-Select "allow users to log in with their facebook account", then choose a name for your app and create you new app.
+Select "other", then choose "business".
+Choose a name for your app and create your new app.
+    - You will then add messenger in the product to add  to your page.
-    - then go to the parameters of your new app, scroll down and find "generate new token".
-That will be your page access token.
+    - then go to the parameters of messenger in your new app, scroll down and find "access token".
+Add you facebook page and generate a new token.
+That will be you access token.

 ### MY_VERIFY_TOKEN
 - You will need a verify token.
 It is a string you can generate yourself.